Acoustic-phonon-mediated superconductivity in Bernal bilayer graphene

-We use the band parameters in Ref.~\cite{Jung2014} and compute the band structures of BBG.
-In addition, we model the displacement field (i.e., the applied out-of-plane electric field) by adding $-\Delta_1$ and $\Delta_1$ to the top layer and the bottom layer respectively, and $|\Delta_1|$ is proportional to the magnitude of the displacement field.
-The BBG low-energy bands contain a number of features in the Fermi surface and the Van Hove singularity (VHS).
-See Supplemental Material for a discussion \cite{SM}.
+We model the displacement field (i.e., the applied out-of-plane electric field) by adding $-\Delta_1$ and $\Delta_1$ to the top layer and the bottom layer respectively.
+See Supplemental Material (SM) for discussions on the Fermi surface and the Van Hove singularity (VHS) \cite{SM}.
 With a nonzero $\Delta_1$, a band gap develops at the charge neutrality point, and the low-energy bands manifest large density of states (DOS) in both conduction and valence bands.
-We focus on the regime with $|\Delta_1|> 40$ meV where large DOS is developed over a wide range of carrier densities, consequently enhancing the superconducting possibility.
+We focus on the regime with $|\Delta_1|> 40$ meV \cite{D1} where large DOS is developed over a wide range of carrier densities, consequently enhancing the superconducting possibility.
 In Fig.~\ref{Fig:DOS_Tc}(a), we plot the DOS as a function of carrier density.
-We note that the above-mentioned band properties are qualitatively reminiscent of RTG, but the DOS is quantitatively smaller in BBG (and hence, weaker superconductivity, in general).
+The above-mentioned band properties are qualitatively reminiscent of RTG, but the DOS is smaller in BBG (and hence generally weaker in superconductivity).

 \textit{Acoustic-phonon-mediated superconductivity.---} We study superconductivity mediated by the in-plane longitudinal acoustic phonons \cite{Wu2019_phonon,Wu2020_TDBG}.
-The BCS pairing interaction can be derived as usual by ignoring the frequency dependence in the phonon propagator, and the effective attractive interaction is given by
+The BCS pairing interaction can be derived by ignoring the frequency dependence in the phonon propagator, and the effective attractive interaction is given by

 where $g_0$ is the coupling constant of the acoustic-phonon-mediated attraction.
 The interaction in Eq.~(\ref{Eq:H_BCS}) is intralayer because it is inherited from in-plane longitudinal acoustic phonons.
 The coupling constant $g_0=D^2/(\rho_m v_s^2)$, where $D$ is the deformation potential, $\rho_m$ is the mass density of monolayer graphene, and $v_s$ is the sound velocity.
-Using $D=30$ eV, $\rho_m=7.6\times 10^{-8}$ g/cm$^2$ \cite{Efetov2010,Hwang2008}, and $v_s=2\times 10^6$ cm/s, we obtain $g_0\approx474$ meV$\cdot$nm$^2$ \cite{Wu2020_TDBG,Chou2021_RTG_SC}.
+Using $D=30$ eV \cite{DeformationP}, $\rho_m=7.6\times 10^{-8}$ g/cm$^2$ \cite{Efetov2010,Hwang2008}, and $v_s=2\times 10^6$ cm/s, we obtain $g_0\approx474$ meV$\cdot$nm$^2$ \cite{Wu2020_TDBG,Chou2021_RTG_SC}.
 Notice that the magnitude of $D$ is not precisely known, and it might be off by a factor of $2$ \cite{Wu2019_phonon,Hwang2008}.